Conservative Black Hole Scattering at Fifth Post-Minkowskian and Second Self-Force Order

 \sec{Results} The scattering angle $\theta_{\text{cons}}$ follows from the impulse using $|\Delta p^\mu_{i,\rm cons}|=2p_\infty\sin(\theta_{\text{cons}}/2)$.
 Here $p_\infty=m_1 m_2 \sqrt{\gamma^2-1}/E$, the total (conserved) energy is $E=M\sqrt{1+2\nu(\gamma-1)}$ and the total mass is $M=m_1+m_2$, with $\nu=m_1m_2/M^2$ the symmetric mass ratio.
 The scattering angle is given in PM expansion as

 where $s$ counts the SF order.
 Our main result is the 5PM-2SF contribution

 where $f_k(\gamma)$ are the 36 linear combinations of iterated integrals discussed in the previous section and $c_k(\gamma)$ are polynomials in $\gamma$ and $\sqrt{\gamma^2-1}=\gamma v$, see the tables in the supplementary material.
-We present all our analytical results in the accompanying \Zenodo submission, sorted into the three regions.
+We present all our analytical results in the accompanying \Zenodo submission, {thereby tagging the regions and also providing explicit PN expansions up to $v^{500}$ for numerical evaluations.}

 \sec{Checks} Our 5PM angle agrees in the low-velocity $v=\sqrt{\gamma^2-1}/\gamma\to0$ limit with the scattering angle up to 4PN order~\cite{Bini:2020hmy,Blumlein:2020pog,Bini:2021gat,Bini:2022enm,Bini:2025vuk}.
 Up to 5PN order with the memory contribution using \eqref{eq:I12} in square brackets we find